 The European Beech Forest Network (EBFN) recently held their 1st general assembly in Viterbo, Italy.
 The 11th International Beech Symposium held at the University of Tuscia in Viterbo, Italy was the venue for this important meeting.
 The European Beech Forest Network currently works on numerous projects protecting old-growth beech forests in Europe.
+One of the outcomes of the Symposium was also the Viterbo Declaration.

 Please also read: Beech Forest of Europe Workshop